Current status

 GHOSTDAG Live The live ordering rule that lets parallel blocks contribute to consensus.
 Kaspa Research

 Crescendo 10 BPS Live The 10 blocks-per-second era is live.
-Michael Sutton framed practical throughput as roughly 8-9x higher and confirmation-time improvement around 30%, not instant finality or a clean 10x confirmation improvement. rusty-kaspa releases; Crescendo roadmap note; Kaspa.org lore
+Michael Sutton framed throughput as roughly 8-9x higher and confirmation-time improvement around 30%.
+Instant-finality claims and exact 10x confirmation-improvement claims overstate that source. rusty-kaspa releases; Crescendo roadmap note; Kaspa.org lore

 Base RTD framing Live Real-time decentralization is Hashdag's framing for Kaspa's core edge: Bitcoin-style PoW security and censorship-resistance goals with seconds-scale confirmation feel under normal network conditions.
 Kaspa.org lore; hashd.ag/raw

-Toccata Targeted Hard-fork track for L1 spend rules, asset rules, Silverscript, ZK proof checks, sequencing commitments, standalone based-zk applications, and vProgs groundwork.
-Full app-to-app vProgs come later.
-Sutton outlook
+Toccata Live protocol Hard-fork track for L1 spend rules, asset rules, Silverscript, ZK proof checks, sequencing commitments, standalone based-zk applications, and vProgs groundwork.
+Rusty Kaspa v2.0.1 is the current Toccata release; v2.0.0 set mainnet activation at DAA 474,165,565. v2.0.1 release; v2.0.0 activation release; Toccata guide; tn10-toc3 release; Kaspa KIPs

-vProgs Roadmap Apps that prove richer logic while sharing Kaspa ordering, without turning L1 into one global execution VM. vProgs talk
+vProgs Roadmap Apps that prove richer logic while sharing Kaspa ordering, without turning L1 into one global execution VM. vProgs repo; programmability docs

 DAGKnight Research A major parameterless/adaptive consensus direction.
 It is not current mainnet behavior.
 Kaspa.org lore; hashd.ag